All news

 A few "for life" states haven't publicly signed on yet.

 Florida currently offers Cash4Life and announced the game ends February 21, but hasn't officially joined the Millionaire for Life roster.
-Delaware, Missouri, and South Carolina also offer legacy games but aren't listed in the initial lineup.
+Delaware and Missouri also offer legacy games, but aren't listed in the initial lineup.

 Will they join later?
 That remains to be seen.